esteinig/dartQC/workshop.md

 `export PATH="/home/esteinig/Anaconda3/bin:$PATH"`

-You can add additional paths by seperating them with a semicolon.
+You can add additional directory paths by separation with a semicolon.
 Save and exit the file, don't forget to reload the file or re-open the Terminal:

 `source .bashrc`